 We should instead change our model to say that the tablet process is the authoritative source of its current state.
 It publishes it to the tablet record, which is then used for discovery.

 Every flow that needs to change something about a tablet directly issues an rpc request to it.
 The tablet will immediately execute the request, and will perform a best-effort action to update the tablet record, and will continue to retry until it succeeds.

 The main advantage of this approach is that the request will succeed with a single round trip to the tablet.
 If the request fails, we treat it as a failure.
 If the request succeeds, but the tablet fails to update its record, we still succeed.
 The tablet record will eventually be updated.

-In the case of flows that designate who the master is, the topo is the authority.
+In the case of flows that designate who the primary is, the topo is the authority.
 For such requests, the tablet will first try to update its record, and only then succeed.
-This is required because of how the new mastership redesign works.
+This is required because of how the new cluster leadership redesign works.

 The main advantage of this approach is that a vttablet becomes the authoritative owner of a tablet record.
 This will greatly reduce its complexity because it doesn’t have to continuously poll it, and it does not have to deal with possibly unexpected or invalid changes in the tablet record.

 Since it can assume that nobody else is modifying the record, the vttablet can freely update the tablet record with its local copy without worrying about synchronizing with the existing info.

 This will also simplify many flows because they will all become a single request instead of being two requests (change record and refresh).

 Load on topos will be reduced because the tablets don’t poll anymore.